 What makes our PhD graduates ideal candidates to work as researchers both in academia and in the IT sector is their ability to research and understand theoretical and applied research topics, the collaborative approach to work, and their dissemination and writing skills.
 Moreover, problem solving skills and the ability to work autonomously enable them to become key players in every field of IT, as independent consultants or in management roles.

 At the end of our programme, graduates are equipped with a vast knowledge of IT, from the formal and theoretical aspects to the latest developments in methodology and technology.

 Courses will be taught in English

-Available places: 10 with scholarship + 3 without scholarship (see call below)
+Available places: 15 with scholarship + 4 without scholarship

 During the PhD programme, students first gain a deep understanding of state-of-the-art research, and develop a comprehensive, multi-disciplinary background.
 Then, they start contributing to research with their own ideas and producing original and innovative results.
 The programme is set in an international environment which promotes knowledge exchange and dissemination of ideas and results.